 - Conservatives: Les Republicains (LR) (The Republicans).
 Formerly Union pour un Mouvement Populaire (UMP) (Union for a Popular Movement)

 - Recently, a new party was formed : the Union des Démocrates et Indépendants (UDI) (Union of Democrats and Independents), which seems like a small coalition of (usually moderate) Conservatives, Classical Liberals, Christian Democrats, and some right-leaning Progressive Liberals.
 They're all allies of the UMP, anyway.
 Basically it's virtually the Spiritual Successor of the old UDF which was the textbook definition of Christian Democrats.

-- Progressive Liberals: Mouvement démocrate (MoDem) (Democratic Movement) note , En Marche note , Parti Radical de Gauche (Radical Party of the Left) note The other half of the historical Parti Radical, officially called Parti Radical and known as Parti Radical Valoisien to tell it apart from the PRG, note used to be part of the UMP and is a founding member of the UDI.
+- Progressive Liberals: Mouvement démocrate (MoDem) (Democratic Movement),note En Marche,note Parti Radical de Gauche (Radical Party of the Left). note The other half of the historical Parti Radical, officially called Parti Radical and known as Parti Radical Valoisien (after the location of its headquarters, rue de Valois) to distinguish it from the PRG, used to be part of the UMP and is a founding member of the UDI.

 - Greens: Europe Écologie — Les Verts (EELV) (Europe Ecology — The Greens) Plus a bunch of splinter centrist parties like Cap 21 or Le Trèfle.
 EELV itself is technically a coalition between the historical anti-growth Greens and the Europe Ecologie list that did quite well at the 2009 European parliamentary election.

 - Left-wing Populists : La France Insoumise (Unbowed France), Parti Communiste Francaise (Communist Party, in a reluctant alliance with LFI)

 - Far Left: Two minor parties that are even farther left than the ones above.